bornedj/rustBook/README.md

 ## Final Project

-Building a web server from scratch using the standard library.
+Building my own web server library from scratch, starting with a TCP listener.
+The server is multi-threaded.
+The web server makes use of nothing but standard library packages.